K. Lalrinfela

 Khiangte Lalrinfela (born 11 March 2000), commonly known by his nickname Mafela, is an Indian professional footballer who plays as a midfielder for Indian Super League club Odisha.

 Career

 Early career

-Born in Hnahthial, Mizoram, Mafela (Lalrinfela Khiangte) joined Mohun Bagan Football Academy in 2015 after going through necessary trials conducted by the academy.
+Born in Hnahthial (/or/), Mizoram, Mafela (Lalrinfela Khiangte) joined Mohun Bagan Football Academy in 2015 after going through necessary trials conducted by the academy.
 After a year of staying in the academy, he looked for a seemingly better academy elsewhere hoping that further more improvements will come from such an academy.
 In 2017, he joined Bengaluru B and stayed there till his graduation.
 He had played for Bengaluru U18.
 He also participated in Subroto Cup, 2015 and B.C Roy Trophy as well as represented Mizoram in Santosh Trophy Qualifiers, 2021.